 Days like these demand delicious, succulent brisket or pork chops.
+You may also be interested in a built-in grill.
 Although the task might seem difficult since you have to keep the grill smoking while it’s raining, snowing, and windy, it is definitely not impossible.
 So pull out your winter gloves and jackets, and let’s make some barbecue.

 Want to have warm tasty food even on miserably cold days?
 Simply follow these tricks and suggestions!
 Most importantly, be brave enough to take that first step, and get out of your house.
 The rest will be easy.

 Tips to Keep Your Grill Fueled In the Cold

 Smoking meat in cold weather is very tricky.
 Here is how you can beat the weather and cook that meat perfectly.

 A “ringmaster” knows how to work with its animals.
 Just like that, you need to know your tools.
 This involves understanding how your particular smoker reacts to chilly temperatures.

 If you own thin-bodied smokers, their rapid loss of heat might be troublesome.
 It gets harder to reach higher temperatures, and their thinner metal shield conducts heat away from the compartments.
 To hold on to the right temperature, you are going to need more fuel.

 So is using thicker smokers a solution?
 Well, not exactly.
 If you have ceramic smokers, you will still struggle with getting that temperature up.
 However, once you have reached the temperature you want, it is definitely easier to maintain.